9001/copyparty/README.md

 roughly sorted by priority

-* option to set rgba 126,163,75,0.6 bg on barbuf
-* include num req in _spd
 * ctrl-click overrides onclick (tree, ...)
 * indicate dropped queries in search ui
 * readme.md as epilogue